Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Related work

-While numerous research efforts have been dedicated to the training phase of LLMs, only few studies evaluated the inference costs of these models.
+While numerous research efforts have been dedicated to the training phase of LLMs, only a few studies evaluated the inference costs of these models.
 Canziani et al. \cite{canziani2016analysis} was one of the initial research endeavors that focused on the inference costs.
 They comprehensively analyzed important metrics such as accuracy, memory footprint, hyperparameters, operations count, inference time, and energy consumption of 14 different DNN models.
 Li et al. \cite{li2016evaluating} analyzed the patterns in power consumption and energy efficiency of various DNNs and training frameworks.
 Desislavov et al. \cite{desislavov2023trends} focused their analysis on inference floating point operations (FLOPs) required to process one input item.
 They studied two representative domains, i.e., Computer Vision (CV) and Natural Language Processing (NLP).
-They employed the ImageNet \cite{russakovsky2015imagenet} benchmark for CV and General Language Understanding Evaluation (GLUE) \cite{wang2018glue} for NLP.

-In \cite{samsi2023words}, the authors studied the computational and energy utilization of inference with LLMs.
-They used LLaMa 7B, 13B, and 65B as baselines.
-The experiments were conducted on two commonly used GPUs, NVIDIA V100 and A100, running two different datasets, Alpaca \cite{taori2023stanford} and GSM8K \cite{cobbe2021training}.
-The article benchmarks models' performance, but does not explore the reasons behind the observed patterns.